DrBenjamin/Dateiablage/README.md

 ### MacOS

 To run the executable, you need to allow it after the first start in the Privacy settings.

 ### Linux

-Add the icon manaually to the executable.
+Add the icon manually to the executable.